noornabeelak/daily-report-generator-from-.py-files/README.md

 ## Usage

-1. When you run the script, it will prompt you to enter:
+1. When you run the script (main.py) , it will prompt you to enter:
    - Path to the `.py` file
    - Sender email
    - Receiver email